The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Michael Goldenberg.
 Perf.
 Christian Slater, Mary Stuart Masterson.
 New Line, 1996.

-Synopsis: Romantic drama about a white career woman (Mary Stuart Masterson) who falls in love with a white male florist (Christian Slater).
-For one date, Slater takes Masterson to the children’s reading hour at a local public library, and he introduces her to the children’s librarian, an African American woman.
+Synopsis: Romantic drama about a career woman (Mary Stuart Masterson) who falls in love with a florist (Christian Slater).
+For one date, Slater takes Masterson to the children’s reading hour at a local public library, and he introduces her to the children’s librarian.

 Role Call: Mary Alice as Alice—Information Provider (female)